Bjorn-Strom/Holiday/article.md

 Basicly what this means is that you don´t have to deal with HTTP calls, serializing or deserializing models, you just have to deal with functions.

-I will assume some familiarity with F# and MVU.
+I will assume some familiarity with F# and model-view-update (the Elm architecture).
 I will, however, add some great F# resources at the bottom of this article.

 We will scaffold the project with [SAFE-Stack](https://safe-stack.github.io/).
 This will give us a fullstack project that has a nice and simple todo list set up with fable remoting, this todo list is what we will be editing.